Lasagna-Love-Portal/project-ricotta/README.md

 Project Ricotta is a volunteer effort to build a new web and mobile platform for [Lasagna Love](https://www.lasagnalove.org) volunteers.
 Project Ricotta is designed to scale kindness by building the digital tools to support Lasagna Love chefs, recipients, and donors in contributing to sharing lasagnas between neighbors.

-Project Ricotta is constructing and managing the portal, website, data stack, and infrastructure to improve the Lasagna Love volunteer and requester experience.
+Project Ricotta is constructing and managing the portal, site, data stack, and infrastructure to improve the Lasagna Love volunteer and requester experience.
 In addition, it offers a chance for individuals who are either new to open source software development, looking to enhance their software development abilities, or simply interested in participating in a meaningful project, to collaborate with a welcoming, open-minded, and cooperative team.

 You can join Project Ricotta as a developer, product manager, or ops engineer.
 We’ve got three classes of contributors: contributors, maintainers, and mentors.